xndlnk/microservice-visualization/README-v1-draft.md

 ## Sources

+The repository is organized as a mono-repo with Yarn and Lerna.
+Each directory in `sources` is a Yarn workspace.

 - [tadis-analyzer](sources/tadis-analyzer) - analyzer backend
 - [tadis-analyzer-custom-example](sources/tadis-analyzer-custom-example) - example customization of tadis-analyzer
 - [tadis-ui](sources/tadis-ui) - web-frontend based on D3 and Graphviz